Persistent13/GoTodo/README.md

 In a larger project, I'd have the route functions call handlers that would be testable within go itself but as this is a smaller demo, I've opted to skip that here.

 But if you'd like to know how I've done that in other projects, feel free to ask!

+### Why echo?

+While the stdlib can do what echo does as of 1.22 and later, I chose echo due to the middleware support.

 ### Why SQLite?